Myriam Spiteri Debono: Early life and career

 Spiteri Debono was born Miriam Zammit in Victoria, Gozo, to Pawlu Zammit and his wife.
-Spiteri is a typical Sicilian surname.
 She received her formal childhood education in Gozo and later attended the University of Malta where she studied English Literature and Linguistics, graduating in 1973, and founded the Socialist Students Union.
 She also studied law and graduated as a Notary Public in 1980.

 Her first public office appointments included that of chair of the Cooperatives Board, and as a founding member of the Gender Equality Commission.

 She was a candidate for the Malta Labour Party in five general elections (1981, 1987, 1992, 1996, 2003), but was never elected as a member of parliament.
 However, she was elected to the party's national executive in 1982 and served as the party's propaganda secretary.

 Spiteri Debono served as president of the Malta Labour Party's women section between 1993 and 1996.

 In September 1996, she was appointed Malta's Speaker of the House of Representatives by Prime Minister Alfred Sant.
 She was the first woman to serve in this role in Malta and was replaced by Anton Tabone in October 1998.

 In January 2023, she was proposed for the role of Standards Commissioner by the Nationalist Party, however, she declined to be formally considered for the role claiming that she was not suited for it nor was she interested in taking the position.